 Train To Hunt was born out of necessity.
 All hunters alike want to hunt harder, longer, and farther.
 Fitness is the only piece of equipment that you can make better or worse.
 The team at Train To Hunt wants to extend wellness and longevity as well as improve performance for hunters.
-The workouts and online journal are a launch pad for serious outdoor enthusiast who want to learn the best way to be fit for their sport.
+The workouts are a launching pad for serious outdoor enthusiast who want to learn the best way to be fit for their sport.
 Athletes hunt, and we have the formula to make you a better mountain athlete.
 Whether you’re a flatlander, hunt out West, or past your prime, we want to make you a better hunter through fitness.
-Our online video journal is designed to be your coach, trainer, and guide as you shape up for your passion.
+Our online program is designed to be your coach, trainer, and guide as you shape up for your passion.
 Thank you for choosing to Train To Hunt.

 What is Train To Hunt: